poirier/cheat/ansible/variables.rst

 `Ansible defines some variables for you <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#magic-variables-and-how-to-access-information-about-other-hosts>`_

+These are not mentioned when you list Facts (see below) - go figure.

 ``inventory_hostname`` is the name of the current host as you've configured it in your Ansible inventory file, regardless of the system's actual hostname.

+If you have a long FQDN, ``inventory_hostname_short`` also contains the part up to the first period, without the rest of the domain.

 Variables
 ---------